hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 But thanks for the suggestion.

 [13:38:12](#nTOzBLoRhho6tAlBE7S4NyWUXjvwdkwGanL7eMAXSc0) <hiiamboris (@hiiamboris:tchncs.de)>:
-well, anyone else can access it just fine so far, so I hate to break it to you but the problem is with your provider Ì†ΩÌ∏Ö
+well, anyone else can access it just fine so far, so I hate to break it to you but the problem is with your provider üòÖ

 [13:39:54](#4XmH29XGjrc5uZ6LrzEsUjWjuNr0pE5P75h4oHpDi7s) <hiiamboris (@hiiamboris:tchncs.de)>:
 from my experience: I had an NL server, which was identified as having a US-based IP, and it felt like half of the internet is inaccessible from it, though that was mostly because a lot of services block US-based users